FirstLink Care and Support Program

 FirstLink, a nonprofit organization located in Fargo, North Dakota, is working to prevent suicides in North Dakota and Clay County, Minnesota (located next to the North Dakota border).
 FirstLink is the designated 211 provider for the service area.
 Its Call Specialists answer calls 24/7 and provide confidential listening and information about community resources like financial assistance and support groups.
 FirstLink also answers the national 988 Suicide and Crisis Lifeline.

-FirstLink also offers the Care and Support program (formerly the Caring Contacts program), in which individuals who are identified as moderate- to high-risk for suicide or are seeking drug or alcohol treatment can receive additional support and connected with available resources.
-Participants may be referred from partnering clinics and hospitals or when they call 211 or the 988 line.
-Fifteen rural clinics and hospitals partner with FirstLink for care and support follow-up.
+FirstLink also offers the Care and Support program, in which individuals who 1) are identified as moderate- to high-risk for suicide, 2) are seeking drug or alcohol treatment, or 3) are experiencing any general mental health crisis can receive additional support and be connected with available resources.
+Participants may be referred from partnering clinics and hospitals or when they call 211 or 988.
+Twenty-seven organizations and healthcare facilities partner with FirstLink for care and support follow-up.

 - Essentia Health